 Also, using HA, you find whether home resources are available or not.
 For example, if your fridge has no milk and you are outside, then through HA, you get a message that milk is not available.
 Therefore, you can purchase it without having to remember.

 HA is especially beneficial to senior citizens.
 Old people who find it difficult to walk can use smartphones to switch on or off fans, lights, TV, etc.

 2. Monitoring Factory Machines

 Sound sensors can find noises in machines.
 Camera sensors can find whether fittings are tight or not.
-Thermal sensors can take care that machine is not overheating.
-Motion sensors can find whether machine is running smoothly or not.
+Thermal sensors can take care that the machine is not overheating.
+Motion sensors can find whether the machine is running smoothly or not.